 - Keep repeating this process several times, using a bit more force each time.
 You can also place it in the bowl and knead it a bit.*If you want to add salt, add it at this time.

 - Place the pressed ball of cheese into a microwave-safe bowl.
 Heat it on high for about 30 seconds, then check the temp.
 Stir the cheese and heat it up again for about 20 seconds.
 The temp of the cheese needs to be about 160F/71C.
+OR if you don't want to use the microwave heat the whey in the pot to 170 F and soak and stretch the cheese in that.

 - After the cheese hits the proper temp start stretching and folding the dough with a spoon, it will be hot.
 If there is any leftover liquid/whey pour it into the pot.
 Then switch to your hands when it cools enough to handle.